List Detail

 Award for Lifetime Achievement

-In 2020, Dr. Neal was named one of Cell Mentor’s “1,000 Inspiring Black Scientists,” and her legacy was archived in The HistoryMakers oral history database in 2025.
+Among her many honors, Dr. Neal was recognized in 2020 as one of Cell Mentor’s “1,000 Inspiring Black Scientists,” and in 2025 her story was preserved in The HistoryMakers oral history archive.

 Back